Trajectory-Constrained Deep Latent Visual Attention for Improved Local Planning in Presence of Heterogeneous Terrain: Experiments

 \subsection{Planning Low Turbulence, Collision-Free Trajectories (Real-World)}

 \textbf{Environment and Data:} We repeated the experimental evaluation of section~\ref{sec:experiment_smooth_trajectory_sim} using a real-world dataset~\cite{air_ground_planning} consisting of 12,000 labelled samples specifying image observation, steering action, binary terrain class (rough or smooth), collision and pose information at each timestep.
-Data was collected by random exploration of a 1:5 scale electric remote-controlled buggy moving at speeds of $\approx1.6$ m/s in an off-road environment spanning roughly 0.25~$km^2$ (see Fig.~\ref{fig:experiment_real_world_smooth_traj_environment}).
+Data was collected by random exploration of a 1:5 scale electric remote-controlled buggy moving at speeds of $\approx1.6$ m/s in an off-road environment spanning roughly 0.25~$\mathrm{km}^2$ (see Fig.~\ref{fig:experiment_real_world_smooth_traj_environment}).
 Vehicle poses and roughness were labeled with high precision~\ac{RTK}~\ac{GPS} and aerial segmentation while collisions were labeled by LIDAR proximity.
 Because no separate test environment was available, only a validation set was used to evaluate performance, where a 80/20 train/validation set split was randomly done over repeated trials.

-\textbf{Results and Discussion:} Fig.~\ref{fig:experiment_rw_pred_accuracy} plots the predictive accuracy versus dataset size on the evaluation set while Fig.~\ref{fig:experiment_results_attention_masks} C) compares the attention masks of self-attention and trajectory-attention models.
-Similar to simulation results, we found that the self-attention model placed some attention on background features which may be correlated with the training labels, but are not causal, and thus resulted in poor generalization.
+\textbf{Results and Discussion:} Fig.~\ref{fig:experiment_rw_pred_accuracy} plots predictive accuracy on the evaluation set while Fig.~\ref{fig:experiment_results_attention_masks} C) compares masks of the attention models.
+Some improvement was found in terrain classification while the difference in other metrics was mostly insignificant.
+Similar to simulation results, we found that the self-attention model placed some attention on background features resulting in worse generalization.
 Fig.~\ref{fig:experiment_real_world_smooth_traj_sample_paths} shows high-scoring action sequences output by the planner.